ahmedsakr/wstrade-api/docs/config/README.md

 Config
 ===
-`config` module allows you to disable or enable conditional features within `wstrade-api`.
-Here is a list of conditional features.
+`config` module allows you to disable or enable optional features within `wstrade-api`.
+Here is a list of optional features.

 | Feature | Default | Description |
 |--|--|--|